clarin-eric/handbook-development/docs/stack/bash.md

 We leave it up to the developer / sysop to judge if and when a script becomes too long and too difficult to maintain.
-If implementing in Bash is not possible or considered not suitable it is possible to implement the task in a different language, preferably resulting an excutable binary.
+If implementing in Bash is not possible or considered not suitable it is possible to implement the task in a different language, preferably resulting in an executable binary which runs out-of-the-box without the need to install a runtime environment.

 ## Dependencies

 Scripts can make use of external dependencies to function properly.
 It is important to be aware of any missing dependencies before executing the scripts.
-Installing depencies automatically from a script can have an impact on other processes running in the same environment and thus should be avoided where possible.
+Installing dependencies automatically from a script can have an impact on other processes running in the same environment and thus should be avoided where possible.
+The script should check for the availability of the dependencies during runtime and inform the user on how to proceed in case some dependency is missing.

-The use of subshells [^SUBSHELLS] is considered a good approach to isolate the effects of certain commands are operations.
+The use of subshells [^SUBSHELLS] is considered a good approach to isolate the effects of certain commands and operations.

 * 👉 The script `MUST` not make any persistent changes to the environment where it is executed.
 I.e. install packages.